georgezefko/learning-spark/README.md

 End to End tutorial on how to build a data pipeline using Kappa Architecture on a real-scenario using Spark Streaming.

-You can find the relevant article with a detailed guide here: Medium blog is coming
+You can find the relevant article with a detailed guide here: [Medium blog](https://medium.com/data-engineer-things/kappa-architecture-in-action-from-sensors-to-dashboards-with-kafka-spark-streaming-starrocks-80492a509e1a)

 To execute the scripts assosiated with this tutorial you need to run the data generator to create the events